How I Make Money as a Travel Blogger in 2025

 a.
 Social media

 How much?
-I didn't make a ton – usually it was $100-$200 per month on each social channel.
-But it was still a little boost in income!
+I didn't make a ton – $50 per month on average.

 I started selling some physical products on Cleveland Traveler in 2020, and also usually make a little bit of money each year selling photo prints in my Smugmug shop (here are all my most popular images, in case you're curious).

-In 2022, I also launched a Gumroad shop to sell printable versions of some of my more popular road trip itineraries, and that turned out to be a nice little pursuit that I'm planning to expand in 2023.
+In 2022, I also launched a Gumroad shop to sell printable versions of some of my more popular road trip itineraries, and that turned out to be a nice little pursuit that I've been expanding since then.

 Gumroad storefront